catarse-natural/cycling-bike-share-analysis/README.md

-##### The graph reveals that only casuals use the docked bike type in the observed period.
+##### The graphic reveals that only casuals use the docked bike type in the observed period.
 Both casual and members prefer using classic bike rather than others.

 ##### **Stations use:**
 ##### Now let's look at the usage patterns of the stations.
 Since the “start_station_name” and “end_station_name” columns have missing data, as I observed in the cleaning steps, I will filter the data to avoid these empty records.
 Later, I will analyze them so that corrective actions can be implemented.